RegexFlux/CodeBuster/README.md

 * CVC Length to be updated according to the type of card
 * Add Loading Animation
 * Add Search filters (type, generation, ...)
+* Add an option to the search bar to have a dropdown list of pre-completed pokemons
+* Add search with this option to pokemon details page (no sense without this option)